PrefectHQ/prefect/docs/cloud/concepts/api.md

 ### Authenticating the Client with Cloud <Badge text="Cloud"/>

+If using Prefect Cloud, authentication is required.
 For interactive use, the most common way to use the Cloud Client is to generate a `USER`-scoped token and provide it to the client.
 After doing so, users can save the token so it persists across all Python sessions:

 ```python
 import prefect